 - Preheat oven to 425 degrees F and line a baking sheet with parchment paper.
 Add the diced eggplant to a medium-size mixing bowl, drizzle on one tablespoon of olive oil and some salt and pepper and toss to coat.
 Spread the eggplant out evenly on half of the baking sheet.

 - Add the sliced mushrooms to the same mixing bowl you tossed the eggplant in and drizzle them with one tablespoon of olive oil and toss to coat.
-Sprinkle on the one tablespoon of dried thyme and pepper and toss.
+Sprinkle on the Italian seasoning and pepper and toss.
 Do not add salt to the mushrooms or they won’t brown as well in the oven.

 - Lay the mushrooms out evenly on the other half of the baking sheet that the eggplant is on and bake for 12-15 minutes in the preheated oven.
 Once the veggies are finished cooking, set them aside to cool for a few minutes, and sprinkle the salt over the mushrooms.

 Make the meatless meatball mixture